7th Filmfare Awards

-The 7th Filmfare Awards were held in 1960.
+The 7th Filmfare Awards for Hindi-language films were held in 1960.

 Sujata led the ceremony with 8 nominations, followed by Anari with 7 nominations, Chhoti Bahen with 6 nominations and Dhool Ka Phool with 4 nominations.

 Anari won 5 awards, including Best Actor (for Raj Kapoor) and Best Supporting Actress (for Lalita Pawar), thus becoming the most-awarded film at the ceremony.